vpham13/vpham13/README.md

 - 👋 Hi, I’m @vpham13
+About me:
-- My favorite hobbies are pickleball,taking walks, and playing casual basketball.
-I'm pursuing a Comp Sci Major with a Data Science concentration.
+I'm currently pursuing a degree in Computer Science with a Data Science Concentration.
+For my hobbies, I like playing pickleball, basketball, and taking walks.

+Projects:
+I created a planner app at a Hackathon that used HTML, CSS, and Javascript to create an app that is able to track reminders, calender activities, health, goals, and etc.

+Goals & Objectives:
+Learn more about software development and being able to create projects.

 <!---
 vpham13/vpham13 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.